 Aren’t you tired of “Oops I sneezed” advertisements telling you that you should be ashamed of your stress incontinence?
 We are.
-One in three of all 20-85 year olds suffers from some sort of bladder weakness.
+One in three of all 20-85 year olds experience some form of bladder leaks or sensitivity.
 Yes, that’s right – one in three.
 That’s around 6 million people in the UK alone.
 Yet we are still making a big effort to keep the issue on the down low, despite how glaringly prevalent it is.
 So what is it and why do we need to start talking about it?

-Contrary to the belief it is a domain which affects only the elderly, urinary incontinence is experienced by people of all ages.
-There are a plethora of factors which affect continence, which yes – does partially include aging.
-Our pelvic floors can be weakened by diet, medication, and weight, with the largest causes of light incontinence for young women being childbirth.
+Contrary to the belief it’s a domain which affects only the elderly, urinary incontinence is experienced by people of all ages.
+There are a many factors which can affect continence levels.
+And yes, this does partially include aging.
+Our pelvic floors can be weakened by diet, medication, and weight, with the largest causes of light incontinence for younger women being childbirth.

 Stress incontinence – when leaks happen when there is pressure on the bladder – is very common.
 Small urinal leaks can be caused by laughing, coughing, sneezing, lifting heavy things and other forms of physical stress.
 And these things happen, really regularly.
 So we need to change embarrassment to “that’s how my body functions.”